 The right pillow, used in the right way, should look a little like this (note the straight alignment of the lady’s spine).

-A final tip: if you like lying on your side but have a problem with the bottom shoulder, it is also a good idea to bring the underneath shoulder a little in front of you to avoid too much compression through it.
+A final tip: if you like lying on your side but have a problem with the bottom shoulder, it is a good idea to bring the underneath shoulder a little in front of you to avoid too much compression.

 So what’s the right type of pillow to use?

 I recommend using a standard pillow with a foam filling.
-Whatever type you use, the right pillow for you allows your neck to relax in a nice neutral position (providing you use it properly).
-A pillow that works well for you may not work for your partner.
+Whatever type you use, the right pillow for you allows your neck to relax in a neutral position (providing you use it correctly).
+One that works well for you may not work for your partner.

 I am often asked whether the pillow should be hard, soft or medium (the ‘give’ of the pillow).
 Now, we have already seen that we need the pillow to mould to the shape of our neck, to give the neck support while the head is comfortably resting on the pillow.
 It’s easy to see that a hard pillow won’t let that happen (imagine lying on a piece of wood!).
-Anyway, a hard pillow just won’t feel comfortable for most people.
-So you really need at least a medium or even a soft pillow.
+And a hard pillow just won’t feel comfortable.
+So you really need at least a medium or even a soft one.

-I mainly advise patients to go for a regular polyurethane deepish pillow with lots of give.
-With this combination, the pillow provides good support for the neck itself while still having a nice comfortable feel, and in the main I find that the above approach works very well.
+I advise patients to go for a regular polyurethane deepish pillow with a lot of give.
+This provides excellent support for the neck while still having a nice comfortable feel.

 But if you can’t get on with this type of pillow, read the following section.